Location: Pazardzhik, Bulgaria, Bulgaria

 Room and Board Arrangements

-Participants will be accommodated n comfortable rooms with two to three beds (bathrooms with shower and WC, TV, air-conditioning and free Wi-Fi) in a downtown-hotel in Pazardzhik.
-There is a laundry service available at the hotel.
+Accommodation is in a Pazardzhik downtown hotel (rooms with two to three beds, bathrooms with shower and WC, TV, air-conditioning and Wi-Fi).
+Three meals per day are covered by the admission fee.
 Participants are not expected to bring any additional equipment, bedclothes or towels.
 Three meals (fresh, organic Bulgarian homemade food) per day are covered by the admission fee.
 Requests for vegetarian food are accepted.
 Single rooms are available upon request for an additional fee.

 Grant J., Sam Gorin and Neil Fleming.
 The Archaeology Coursebook: an introduction to themes, sites, methods and skills.
 Routledge.
 2008